power2dmax/CAM-Python/README.rst

 Purpose
 =================
+Welcom to CAM's Projects!
-CAM's repository for sample coding projects through various platforms such as Python, PyQt5, SQLite, and Arcade.
+CAM's Projects is a repository for sample coding projects through various platforms such as Python, PyQt5, SQLite, and Arcade.
 This repository will showcase programing skills learned through self teaching.
 The repository will house various programs written in Python along with various modules